robertpan226/ShopifyBackendChallenge/README.md

 To install:

 Clone this repo, type `npm install` and then `npm start`.
 The database will initially be empty and will have to be populated with POST `/items/add` manually.
+You can use the application Postman to call the API endpoints.